What to Expect from a Consultation

 We will endeavor to ask all the relevant questions, but in case we neglect to ask, it is extremely important for the consultee to accurately describe in detail:

-• all of the alien’s entries and exits from the US and manners of entry,
+• Month/year for all of the alien's entries and exits from the US and manners of entry,

-• all current and prior marriages for both petitioner and beneficiary (alien) anywhere in the world, including common law marriages, "tribal" marriages, marriages that you are not sure were "legal", and marriages that ended in divorce, annulment or death of the spouse
+• All current and prior marriages for both petitioner and beneficiary (alien) anywhere in the world, including common law marriages, "tribal" marriages, marriages that you are not sure were "legal", and marriages that ended in divorce, annulment or death of the spouse, and

-• and any prior immigration history, such as a prior asylum claim or attempt to adjust status.
+• Any prior immigration history, such as a prior asylum claim or attempt to adjust status.

 Refunds